Some of the Best Sharing Economy to Travel Cheap

 Sharing a local tour guide

 Many locals can share a wealth of knowledge about the place they live in.
-The easiest way to connect with the locals and discover a place through the insiders’ knowledge is to hire a local tour guide.
+The easiest way to connect with locals and discover a place through their insider knowledge is to hire a local tour guide.
 There are a few websites that bring travellers with tour guides together.

 Here are some tour sharing websites: